gitgitgadget/gitgitgadget/README.md

 needs to be rebased to the latest `master` (or `next` in the case of Git).

-Further, you need an alias called `send-mbox` that takes an mbox on stdin and puts the individual mails into the Drafts folder of your maildir, ready to send.
-Example for alias.send-mbox:
+Further, you need an alias called `send-mbox` that takes an mbox on stdin and processes them appropriately.
+For example, it could put the individual mails into the Drafts folder of your maildir, ready to, by setting it thusly:

 ```ini
 [alias]